Clusters

 Clusters aim to identify those families, children and young people most in need of help and to ensure they are offered the right intervention at the right time, by the right people as early as possible in the life of a problem.

-This approach has been recognised by Ofsted in the Inspection of Local Authority Children’s Services (ILACS 2018) of Leeds Children and Families Services which were judged to be ‘Outstanding’:
+This approach was recognised by Ofsted in the Inspection of Local Authority Children’s Services (ILACS 2022) of Leeds Children and Families Services which were judged to be ‘Outstanding’:

-The cluster approach in Leeds is consistent with Working together to Safeguard Children 2018:
+The cluster approach is consistent with the Keeping Children Safe in Education guidance (2025):

 Again, the exact nature of the work of the person coordinating activity will vary between clusters, as will the structure and extent of their services.